-- 169. An employee shall be provided leave with pay on a work day when the employee serves jury duty, provided the employee gives prior notice of the jury duty to the supervisor. - 170.
-Employees assigned to jury duty whose regular work assignments are swing or weekend shifts shall not be required to work those shifts when serving jury duty, provided the employee gives prior notice of the jury duty to the supervisor. - 171.
-Employees assigned to jury duty whose regular work assignments are graveyard shifts shall be entitled to take off their shift immediately following their jury duty service, provided the employee gives prior notice of the jury duty to the supervisor. - 172.
-To receive leave with pay for jury duty employees must: (1) provide written proof of jury service from the court to verify actual appearance for each day of jury duty, and (2) decline any payment from the court for jury duty. - 173.
+- 175. Employees assigned to jury duty whose regular work assignments are graveyard shifts shall be entitled to take off their shift immediately following their jury duty service, provided the employee gives prior notice of the jury duty to the supervisor. - 176.
+To receive leave with pay for jury duty employees must: (1) provide written proof of jury service from the court to verify actual appearance for each day of jury duty, and (2) decline any payment from the court for jury duty. - 177.
 If an employee is required to call-in during the work day for possible midday jury duty the employee shall coordinate in advance with the employee's supervisor about whether and when to report to work.